 And though my pocket may be empty, I'd be a millionaire

-The player controls a homeless guy trying to work his way up to a normal life.
+In Rags to Riches the player controls a homeless guy trying to work his way up to a normal life.
 It wasn’t really a “bum simulator” per se, since the main character remained homeless only for a small portion of the game, like a sort of “level one”.
 But of course, being that it was 1985, most gamers only saw that one level and thought that was the entire game.
 After that, the guy could get a haircut and an education, which would later grant him a high paid job.
 If had enough money had been saved, it was possible to invest all that earned cash and give up working altogether.

 As with most titles released back then, there was no ending programmed; also if your money went over 1.000.000 it would reset to zero.
 Like in real life!
 The whole of the level one gameplay focuses on balancing food and alcohol levels, earning money by selling empty bottles and junk, all while trying not to get robbed or arrested by the police for not having a recent haircut or not shaving.
 Hey, fashion is important, try to keep up, alright?